aczarnek/pole-dance-calendar/README.md

 * Python
 * All the packages from the requirements.txt file

+A complete list of all technologies used in the project can be found in the [Wiki](https://github.com/aczarnek/pole-dance-calendar/wiki/Technologies)

 ## Documentation

 The project has been extensively documented in the [Wiki](https://github.com/aczarnek/pole-dance-calendar/wiki).
 Here is a brief overview of what can be found there.
 Click on the desired links for more information.